assemble/assemble.io/content/docs/options-marked.md

 ## options.marked

 Assemble uses [Marked.js][marked] for processing markdown.
 Any options from marked can be defined on the `marked` object in the assemble options.
-This is an example of using all options:

 ```js
 assemble: {